The History of Archival TV & Film Storage: Protecting the Past

 Archives also require advanced fire detection and suppression systems.
 Very early smoke detection systems (VESDA), most commonly used in large, high density racking projects, are a vital aspect of archive protection, as they allow for the quickest possible response.
 As water suppression is not a possibility, foam or gas suppression is preferred, although the latter in particular requires that the archives are carefully segmented, and that personnel are quickly evacuated; this is not always possible with actively serving archives such as the BBC’s.

-Film and TV preservation shouldn’t just be the preserve of historians and obsessives.
+Movie storage and preservation shouldn’t just be the preserve of historians and obsessives.
 Everything from blockbuster movies to daytime soaps and home video footage is a glimpse into our past, and a unique resource for understanding different cultures, whether they are from other countries or our own.
 These archives are a living history of the past 130 years of humankind, and we’re proud to play a role in protecting them for the future.